What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • indication of numbers and letters according to the model;

-• prohibition of erasures, blots, use of proofreaders.
+• prohibition of erasures, blots, and the use of proofreaders.

-Deadlines and penalties are clearly defined.
+The deadlines and penalties are clearly stated.
 For being late, entrepreneurs face administrative penalties under Article 13.19 of the Code of Administrative Offenses of Russia.
-For the first time, you will have to pay 10-20 thousand rubles.
-In case of repeated violation, the fine will increase to 30-50 thousand rubles.
+For the first time you will have to pay 10–20 thousand rubles.
+In case of repeated violation, the fine will increase to 30–50 thousand.

 Normative base

-A list of legislative acts and current orders can be found on the official portal of Rosstat.
-Regional offices also have sites in the global network.
-The regulatory framework is represented by:
+A list of legislative acts and current orders can be found on the official Rosstat portal.
+Regional departments also have websites on the world wide web.
+The regulatory framework is presented:

 • by orders of Rosstat No. 618 dated November 27, 2012.

-The list includes dozens of departmental orders, instructions and guidelines.
-The legal framework is complemented by regional documents.
+The list includes dozens of departmental orders, instructions and methodological recommendations.
+The legal framework is supplemented by regional documents.

 Brief conclusions

-In 2019, entrepreneurs who are on the selective observation list submit reports to the statistical authorities.
+In 2019, entrepreneurs included in the selective observation list submit reports to the statistical authorities.
 You can find out about inclusion in the list on the Rosstat website.
 Information must be submitted in writing on approved forms.
-All questionnaires are proposed to be downloaded on the portal or requested at the territorial division of the department.
-It is allowed to send information in electronic or paper form.
+All forms are offered to be downloaded on the portal or requested at the territorial division of the department.
+You can send information in electronic or paper form.

-The data collected from the respondents will be used for analytical purposes.
+Data collected from respondents will be used for analytical purposes.
 The tax authorities will not notify the indicators.
-For evading reporting, entrepreneurs face administrative fines of up to 50,000 rubles.
+For evading reporting, entrepreneurs face administrative fines of up to 50 thousand rubles.

-By order of August 21, 2017 No. 541, Rosstat approved a new report form for individual entrepreneurs.
-In 2016, a continuous study of IP was conducted.
-Those. according to the results of work for 2015, all existing individual entrepreneurs were required to submit Form 1-Entrepreneur to the territorial statistics agency.
-For all subsequent years, including for 2019, this reporting form is provided only by individual entrepreneurs, selectively included in the Rosstat list.
+By order dated August 21, 2017 No. 541, Rosstat approved a new report form for individual entrepreneurs.
+In 2016, a comprehensive study of IP was conducted.
+Those.
+Based on the results of work for 2015, all existing individual entrepreneurs were required to submit Form 1-Entrepreneur to the territorial statistics body.
+For all subsequent years, including 2019, this reporting form is provided only by individual entrepreneurs that are selectively included in the Rosstat list.

-The reporting form to Rosstat for 2019 is called form 1-entrepreneur 2020 (“Information on the activities of an individual entrepreneur for 2019”).
-Many businessmen in Russia, in order not to keep track of changes in legislation and other important points on their own, use a convenient online service .
+The reporting form to Rosstat for 2019 is called Form 1-entrepreneur 2020 (“Information on the activities of an individual entrepreneur for 2019”).
+Many businessmen in Russia, in order not to track changes in legislation and other important issues on their own, use a convenient online service .
 The service allows you to minimize risks and save time.

 The deadlines for submitting reports to Rosstat in 2020 allow you to fill out and submit the document in advance.
 The report must be submitted to Rosstat no later than April 1.
 This can be done electronically or on paper.

-In our material today, we will consider who submits reports to Rosstat in 2020, how this document is filled out.
-At the bottom of the page, the reader can download the 1-entrepreneur 2020 form for 2019, as well as a sample of filling out.
+In our material today we will look at who submits reports to Rosstat in 2020 and how this document is filled out.
+At the bottom of the page, the reader can download the 2020 1-entrepreneur form for 2019, as well as a sample form.

-Please note that this form is not provided by self-employed retailers other than motor vehicles and motorcycles.
+Please note that this form is not provided by individual entrepreneurs engaged in retail trade, except for the sale of motor vehicles and motorcycles.

 Form 1-entrepreneur 2020 was introduced by Rosstat for statistical monitoring of the activities of small and medium-sized businesses.
-This form is relevant for the submission of the report 1-P entrepreneur for 2019 in 2020.
-The previous continuous survey of IP was conducted in 2016 (based on the results of 2015).
+This form is relevant for submitting the 1-P entrepreneur report for 2019 in 2020.
+The previous continuous survey of individual entrepreneurs was conducted in 2016 (based on the results of 2015).

-In 2020, for 2019, the entrepreneur will submit a 1-P report only to those representatives of small and medium-sized businesses who are on the list approved by Rosstat.
-This is the so-called selective observation, in contrast to the continuous observation carried out by Rosstat in 2016 following the results of 2015.
-If the legislation in this area does not change, then the next continuous observation, i.e. the submission of a 1-P report by an entrepreneur will be mandatory for all small and medium-sized enterprises, including individual entrepreneurs, in 2021, based on the results of 2020.
+In 2020, for 2019, the 1-P entrepreneur report will be submitted only by those representatives of small and medium-sized businesses that are included in the list approved by Rosstat.
+This is the so-called selective observation, in contrast to the continuous observation carried out by Rosstat in 2016 based on the results of 2015.
+If the legislation in this area does not change, then the next continuous observation, i.e. Submission of the 1-P entrepreneur report will be mandatory for all small and medium-sized enterprises, including individual entrepreneurs, in 2021, based on the results of 2020.

-Selective observation by Rosstat bodies is carried out annually.
-Usually, territorial authorities independently notify individual entrepreneurs by sending them in writing the forms of reports required for delivery.
-But the human factor can interfere with this, so in order to find out if you need to submit a report for 2019, go to the Rosstat website and fill out the form.
+Rosstat carries out selective observation annually.
+Typically, territorial authorities independently notify individual entrepreneurs by sending them in writing the forms of reports required for submission.
+But the human factor can interfere with this, so in order to find out whether you need to submit a report for 2019, go to the Rosstat website and fill out the form.
 If you are included in the list of selective reporting, this service will give you the report form necessary for submission to Rosstat.

 Based on Art.
 2 of the Federal Law of July 24, 2007 No. 209-FZ “On the development of small and medium-sized businesses in the Russian Federation”, such statistical observations are carried out once every five years to develop a realistic policy of the Russian Federation in relation to SMEs.

-It should be noted that the information provided by the IP must be based on real facts, and not only on data submitted to the Federal Tax Service.
-Rosstat guarantees complete confidentiality of information and data.
-The transfer of data to the tax authorities, according to the management of Rosstat, is excluded.
+It should be noted that the information provided by the individual entrepreneur must be based on real facts, and not just on data submitted to the Federal Tax Service.
+Rosstat guarantees complete confidentiality of information and information.
+The transfer of data to tax authorities, according to Rosstat management, is excluded.

-Information received by Rosstat on the state of small and medium-sized businesses in 2019 will be used to generate official statistics.
-The results of the observation will be available on the website of Rosstat - www.gks.ru
+The information received by Rosstat on the state of small and medium-sized businesses in 2019 will be used to generate official statistics.
+The observation results will be available on the Rosstat website - www.gks.ru

 Structure and features of filling out the report

-At the bottom of the page is a sample of filling out the form 1-entrepreneur of 2020.
-But it will not be superfluous to consider in detail the rules and features of filling out this document.
+At the bottom of the page there is a sample of filling out the 1-entrepreneur form 2020.
+But it would not be amiss to consider in detail the rules and features of filling out this document.

-Form 1-entrepreneur of 202 is easy to fill out and does not look like a report at all, rather it is a regular questionnaire.
+Form 1-entrepreneur 202 is easy to fill out and does not at all look like a report; rather, it is a regular questionnaire.

-The first sheet of the 1-IP form consists of two parts, one of which is torn off and remains an individual entrepreneur to confirm that he submitted a report to the Statistical Office.
+The first sheet of form 1-IP consists of two parts, one of which is torn off and remains with the individual entrepreneur to confirm that he has submitted a report to the Statistical Office.

-• on the line "Postal address of an individual entrepreneur", it is necessary to write down the actual address of the individual entrepreneur.
+• In the line “Postal address of an individual entrepreneur”, you must write down the actual address of the individual entrepreneur.

-• on the line “Individual Entrepreneur”, indicate the last name, first name, patronymic and put the personal signature of the entrepreneur.
+• In the line “Individual entrepreneur”, indicate the last name, first name, patronymic and put the personal signature of the entrepreneur.

-In the code part of the form, fields with personal unique codes of an entrepreneur without forming a legal entity must be filled in: OKPO - on the basis of the Notification of assignment of the OKPO code posted on the Rosstat Internet portal: https://statreg.gks.ru, TIN - on the basis of data from the Federal Tax Service.
+In the code part of the form, fields with personal unique codes of an entrepreneur without forming a legal entity must be filled in: OKPO - based on the Notification of assignment of the OKPO code posted on the Rosstat Internet portal: https://statreg.gks.ru, TIN - based on Federal Tax Service data.

-Completion of Section 1.
-"INFORMATION ON THE ACTIVITIES OF AN INDIVIDUAL ENTREPRENEUR FOR 2019"
+Filling out Section 1.
+“INFORMATION ABOUT THE ACTIVITIES OF AN INDIVIDUAL ENTREPRENEUR FOR 2019”

-In this section of the form, you must specify data with personal unique IP codes:
+In this section of the form you must indicate data with personal unique IP codes:

-• TIN - indicated in the TIN certificate or on the website of the Federal Tax Service at the link https://service.nalog.ru/inn.do
+• TIN - indicated in the TIN certificate or on the Federal Tax Service website at the link https://service.nalog.ru/inn.do

 Question 1.
-Have you carried out business activities in the reporting year?
+Did you carry out business activities in the reporting year?

-If the answer to the question is “YES”, then you must go to the next question and then complete the entire 1-IP form.
+If the answer to the question is “YES,” then you must move on to the next question and then fill out the entire 1-IP form.

-If you did not carry out business activities in the reporting year, did you work as an employee for another entrepreneur or legal entity.
+If you did not carry out entrepreneurial activity in the reporting year, did you work as an employee for another entrepreneur or legal entity.

-If the answer in paragraph 1 is “YES”, you must fill out the form below:
+If the answer to step 1 is “YES”, you must fill out the following form:

 Question 2.“Did you carry out your main business activities in the same subject of the Russian Federation where you are registered as an individual entrepreneur?”

-If the address of registration as an individual entrepreneur and the place of actual implementation of the main activity do not match, then the answer is marked - "NO" and additional information is provided about the address of the place of implementation of the main business activity.
-This address should be indicated only if the place of business is located on the territory of another subject of the Russian Federation.
-In a large field, the name of the republic, territory, region of the actual place of implementation of the main business activity is entered.
+If the address of registration as an individual entrepreneur and the place of actual implementation of the main business activity do not coincide, then the answer is “NO” and additional information is provided about the address of the place where the main business activity is carried out.
+This address should be indicated only if the place of business activity is located on the territory of another constituent entity of the Russian Federation.
+In a large field, enter the name of the republic, territory, region of the actual location of the main business activity.

-Question 3."Indicate the amount of REVENUE (including taxes and similar obligatory payments) from the sale of goods, products, works, services received by you in the reporting year for all types of business activities"
+Question 3."Indicate the amount of REVENUE (including taxes and similar mandatory payments) from the sale of goods, products, works, services received by you in the reporting year for all types of business activity"

-In this paragraph, it is necessary to indicate the total volume of all receipts related to payments for goods (works, services) sold:
+In this paragraph it is necessary to indicate the total volume of all receipts related to payments for goods (work, services) sold:

-• if an individual entrepreneur received payment for goods (works, services) not in cash, but in kind, i.e. in the form of goods (works, services) and other property, the amount of proceeds is determined based on the transaction price.
+• if an individual entrepreneur received payment for goods (work, services) not in cash, but in kind, i.e. in the form of goods (works, services) and other property, then the amount of revenue is determined based on the transaction price.

-• if the transaction price is not determined, then the amount of proceeds is determined by the value of the received goods (works, services) and other property, calculated at their market prices.
+• if the transaction price is not determined, then the amount of revenue is determined by the cost of the goods (work, services) and other property received, calculated at their market prices.

-• if it is impossible to establish the value of the received goods (works, services) and other property, then the amount of proceeds is determined based on the prices that were usually charged for similar goods (works, services) sold under comparable circumstances.
+• if it is impossible to establish the cost of the received goods (work, services) and other property, then the amount of revenue is determined based on the prices that were usually charged for similar goods (work, services) sold under comparable circumstances.

-• if an individual entrepreneur conducted activities in the reporting year, but did not receive revenue from it, then "0" is put in the line.
+• if an individual entrepreneur conducted activities in the reporting year, but did not receive revenue from it, then “0” is entered in the line.

 Question 4.
-"Give a detailed description of the types of activities you actually carried out in the reporting year, describe what products or services you produced in the reporting year."
+“Give a detailed name of the types of activities you actually carried out in the reporting year, describe what products or services you produced in the reporting year.”

-In response to this question, it is necessary to indicate all types of products and services that were produced (provided) by an individual entrepreneur in the reporting year.
+In answers to this question, it is necessary to indicate all types of products and services that were produced (provided) by the individual entrepreneur in the reporting year.

-Opposite each cell, filled in with the name of a specific type of activity, it is necessary in fields 4.1. indicate the share of revenue from this type of economic activity in the total revenue of the entrepreneur (in%, in whole numbers).
+Opposite each cell filled in indicating the name of a specific type of activity, it is necessary in fields 4.1. indicate the share of revenue from this type of economic activity in the total revenue of the entrepreneur (in %, in whole numbers).

-The sum of revenue shares for all types of economic activity should be 100%.
+The sum of the shares of revenue for all types of economic activity should be 100%.

-Question 5."How many people, on average, worked in your business in the reporting year: partners (persons participating in your business on the terms of a property or other contribution and performing certain work in your business may not be members of the same household), helping family members, employees?"
+Question 5.“On average, how many people worked in your business in the reporting year: partners (persons participating in your business on the basis of a property or other contribution and performing certain work in your business, may or may not be members of the same household), helping family members, hired workers?

-The answer to this question should specifically highlight:
+In answering this question, you should specifically highlight:

 • partners